 How are the yews?

-A long-lived, evergreen, slow-growing tree.
-It gives him time to witness several wars and peace treaties, thousands of storms and calm in a single life.
-Imagine, getting to have 15 meters high is more than 500 years of contradictory experiences and tons of rainwater.
-In its growth it seems to be assimilating everything little by little, slowly, without being frightened by anything: very slowly.
-Hence the expression "pa shadow when it is vieyu", which is usually quoted by the one who decides to plant one.
+A long-lived, evergreen and slow-growing tree.
+It gives you time to witness several wars and peace treaties, thousands of storms and calm in a single life.
+Imagine, reaching 15 meters high means more than 500 years of contradictory experiences and tons of rainwater.
+In his growth he seems to be assimilating everything slowly, slowly, without being afraid of anything: very slowly.
+Hence the expression "pa shadow pa when it is vieyu", which usually cites the one who decides to plant one.

 Its double connotation, death-life, its religious past, is still evident today in two of its most common enclaves: the cemetery and the church (sites where more than 200 are cited throughout the region).
 While it is true that this location hides a practical function in the background: with its dense and perennial foliage protects the roofs of the building from the wind, provides shade and a health microclimate.